 Auto-replies can also help you save time and communicate better.
 Like snippets, auto-replies are pre-written text messages saved in your shared inbox.
 These messages are set to respond to customers when they take a specific action, like sending a text message or leaving a voicemail.

 Most OpenPhone users leverage auto-replies to increase their responsiveness to clients.
 They might send an automated follow-up text after a missed call to let the customer know when they can expect to hear back.

 You can expand your messaging functionality even further by connecting the business apps you already use to OpenPhone.
-On the Standard plan, you can integrate Gmail, Slack, and Zapier, which gives you the ability to connect even more tools.
-On the Premium plan, you can also take advantage of the Hubspot CRM integration.
+On the Starter plan, you can integrate Gmail, Slack, and Zapier, which gives you the ability to connect even more tools.
+On the Business plan, you can also take advantage of the Hubspot CRM integration.